Manchester Orchestra: 2008–2010: Mean Everything to Nothing

 In early September 2008, the band announced on their Myspace blog that they had begun recording their second album entitled Mean Everything to Nothing with producer Joe Chicarrelli (The Shins, My Morning Jacket).
 On February 4, 2009, the band posted a link to a free download of the single "I've Got Friends" and performed an acoustic version at The Fly's in the Courtyard Sessions.
-The album was released April 21, 2009 and peaked at #37 on the US Billboard 200 albums chart.
+The album was released April 21, 2009 and peaked at No. 37 on the US Billboard 200 albums chart.

 Jeremiah Edmond left the band in January 2010 to focus on his family and running the band's record label.

 Also in January, the band announced the release of a split EP with Kevin Devine entitled I Could Be the Only One.
 The EP was released digitally January 26, 2010.
 Following the release of the Manchester Orchestra / Kevin Devine split EP, it was announced that Devine would record a full-length album along with the members of Manchester Orchestra later that year, with half the album written by Devine and half by Andy Hull.
 On April 10, 2010, it was announced the new project's name as Bad Books and that the album would be released under that moniker.
 On August 16, 2010, it was announced that the self-titled Bad Books album would be released on October 19, 2010, digitally and on November 9, 2010, on a physical CD.